About the Journal

 - Open Access Policy: JoNL is a fully open access journal with no fees or barriers to access.
 There is no embargo period, readers are not required to register to access content, and there are no charges to authors.
-Authors retain copyright and licensing rights to all published materials and may also add their published JoNL work to other repositories of their choice.
+Authors retain copyright and licensing rights to all preprints and final published materials, and may also add the published version of their JoNL work to other repositories of their choice.

 - Author fees or article processing charges: There are no fees to publish in JoNL.